conormkelly/reamo/PLANNED_FEATURES.md

 ```

 **Rendering logic:**
-- If `icon` is set → show icon (with optional label below)
+- If `icon` is set → show icon (with optional label below), apply `iconColor`
 - If no `icon` → show label only (larger text)
-- If `color` is set → apply as background/border color
+- Apply `textColor` to label, `backgroundColor` to button
+- For toggle actions: modify background/border when active (see Toggle State section)

 ---